Where to Watch July 4th Fireworks Around the Hudson Valley

 Stop by the park to catch fireworks when the sun goes down.
 Bring lawn chairs, blankets, and a snack or two to make an evening out of it.

 On Independence Day, the museum will extend its hours for a special evening of play.
 Families who attend have access to the front row viewing of the Poughkeepsie fireworks, without the hassle of finding a parking spot near the train station.

-Root, root, root for the home team as the Tri-City ValleyCats baseball team plays the Vermont Lake Monsters.
+Root, root, root for your favorite team as the Tri-City ValleyCats baseball team faces off against the Hudson Valley Renegades.
 Enjoy fireworks after the game.

 Walkway Over the Hudson, Poughkeepsie

 Head to the Walkway to take in Poughkeepsie’s fireworks display.
 Tickets cost $12.50 for adults and $10 for Walkway members, veterans, and seniors.
 Children 10 and under are free.